Soil Conservation

 Properly placed field shelterbelts provide agronomic and other benefits.
 The main agronomic benefits include the following:

-• reduced soil erosion by wind
+• Reduced soil erosion by wind

-• increased moisture for crop growth due to two factors: – snow trapping – reduced moisture loss through evaporation
+• Increased moisture for crop growth due to two factors: – snow trapping – reduced moisture loss through evaporation

-• potential for increased crop yields
+• Potential for increased crop yields

-• reduced wind damage to crops
+• Reduced wind damage to crops

 Other benefits:

-• provide wildlife habitat and shelter for livestock.
+• Provide wildlife habitat and shelter for livestock.

 • Improve safety in winter travel due to reduced snow drifting.